Background and causes of the Iranian Revolution: The last Shah of Iran comes to power

 Reza Shah was deposed in 1941 by an invasion of allied British and Soviet troops who believed him to be sympathetic with the allies' enemy Nazi Germany.
 In fact Reza Shah could not trust allied forces due to long history of British and Russian interference, separating parts of Iran and contracts exploiting Iran.
 His son, Mohammad Reza Pahlavi, agreed to substitute for his father as monarch.
 Prince Pahlavi (later crowned Shah) reigned until the 1979 revolution with one brief interruption.
 In 1953 he fled the country after a power-struggle with his Prime Minister Mohammad Mossadegh.
 Mossadegh is remembered in Iran for having been voted into power through a democratic election.
 He was selected by the Shah as Prime Minister and introduced to Parliament for approval following Iran's Constitutional procedure.
 The Shah supported his Prime Minister who defended Iran's right in the Court of Hague to nationalize British-controlled oil fields.
 Mossadegh was deposed in a military coup d'état organized by an American CIA operative and aided by the British MI6.
 However, the coup d'etat could not have happened without the critical participation of important Iranian individuals and political factions who had more significant roles than foreign powers.

-The Shah maintained a close relationship with the United States, both regimes sharing a fear of the southward expansion of the Soviet state, Iran's powerful northern neighbor.
-Leftist and Islamist groups attacked his government for violating the Iranian Constitution, political corruption, and political oppression by the SAVAK (secret police).
+The Shah maintained a close relationship with both regimes, sharing a fear of the southward expansion of the Soviet Union, Iran's powerful northern neighbor.
+Leftist and Islamist groups attacked his government for violating the Iranian Constitution, and political oppression by the SAVAK (secret police).

 During the time of Shah's reign, women's rights improved significantly.
 The urban and secular middle class grew quickly.
 Many universities and foundations of education were established, and many young people from lower and middle classes were funded so that they could study in the best universities in the West.
 Most of these new generations trained thanks to the Shah's policies demanded political changes quickly, something that was not supported by traditional sections of society.